 TL;DR: Remember these tips to save money for a Europe trip!

-- Research travel costs for Europe early on, create your trip budget, and use your budget spreadsheet to track your spending.
+- Research travel costs for Europe to create your trip budget, and use your budget spreadsheet to track your spending.

-- Download rebate mobile apps or add their browser extensions to earn cash back as you shop online for your travel gear or make trip bookings.
+- Download rebate mobile apps or add their browser extensions to earn cash back as you shop and make trip bookings.

-- Open and use a travel rewards credit card, such as the Chase Sapphire Preferred Card or the Capital One Venture Rewards Credit Card, for your everyday expenses to earn travel rewards that can be redeemed for airfare, hotel stays, car rentals, and cruises.
+- Open and use a travel rewards credit card for your everyday expenses to earn travel rewards that can be redeemed for airfare, hotel stays, car rentals, and cruises.

-- Reduce your Europe trip costs by flying midweek, traveling in the off season, or sharing accommodations with travel companions.
+- Flying midweek, travel in Europe’s shoulder season, or share accommodations with travel companions.

 - Pay for your hotels, rail tickets, and tickets for attractions and tours with a credit card that has no foreign transaction fee.

-- Bonus Tip: While you are traveling in Europe, pay with a credit card to get the best exchange rate.
+- Bonus Tip: When you are in Europe, pay with a credit card to get the best exchange rate.

 Read These Posts for More Europe Travel Tips